ProteusWasTaken/Tonka/README.md

 # Tonka
 CLI program written in zig to calculate how many reps need to be done given a game.
 Gawd i need to explain that better.
 Was originally written in C.

+Warning this is my first zig program so probably garbage code.

 ## The goal
 Exercise a little more.

 ## To Do
-- [ ] Have the exercise choesn at random
-- [ ] Ability to add command line arguments
+- [ ] Add proper error handling
-- [ ] Progress Inidicators, spinners or prgress bars.
+- [ ] Progress Inidicators, spinners or progress bars.
-- [ ] More to cum?